Tag Archives: nanny

 Make sure you have your Stripe account set up.
 This is how a family pays you.
 Enter all your personal information correctly.
 This should take 5-10 minutes.

-Step 1: Log into your BFC profile, go to UPDATE APPLICATION on your calendar page & then click on PAYMENT SET UP tab.
-Click on the RED link (example below) and follow the prompts.
-Do NOT go to www.stripe.com to set up your account.
+Step 1: Log into your BFC profile, go to UPDATE APPLICATION on your calendar page and then click on PAYMENT SET UP tab.
+Click on the RED link and follow the prompts.
+Do not go to www.stripe.com to set up your account.

-Step 2: How do I know I set up Stripe successfully?
-Log into your BFC profile, go to UPDATE APPLICATION on your calendar page and then click on PAYMENT SET UP tab you will see “Great job, you successfully set up your Stripe account” if you did it successfully.
-That indicates you are done!
-If you don’t see that copy and you see this instead: You have some pending requirement for accepting payment.
-Click here to learn more click on the link to enter the missing information.
+Once done you will see, “Great job, you successfully set up your Stripe account,” if you did it successfully.
+That indicates you are done.
+If you see this copy instead, “You have some pending requirement for accepting payment click here to learn more,” click on the link to enter the missing information.

-Step 3: Depending on your bank, it can take a few hours, days or weeks for your account to reflect ‘verified’.
+Step 2: Depending on your bank it can take a few hours, days or weeks for your account to reflect ‘verified’.
 When your account reflects ‘verified’ that means that you are now able to receive funds.
 Be patient, it will be verified soon and you’ll be paid.

-Now Checkout!
+Step 3: Now Checkout!

 1. When you receive the BFC checkout notification email, click on the blue highlighted link that says “CHECK OUT”.
 This link takes you to the BFC login page.
 Login.